 The requirements to obtain a permit from the Town Trustees and the Town Board set forth in §§ 78-5 (A)-(C) and 78-6 (A)-(B) are preempted by PSL § 130.
-The Applicant intends to comply with the substantive provisions and restrictions of this chapter during construction and operation of the Project; however, the Applicant requests that the NYSPSC refuse to apply the restriction found in § 78-3 prohibiting the removal of subterranean waters located within the Town because certain construction processes and/or activities could be needed in the course of constructing the Project within the Town that could potentially make compliance with this local requirement technically impossible or impracticable from a cost and economics perspective.
+The Applicant intends to comply with the substantive provisions and restrictions of this chapter during construction and operation of the Project; however, the Applicant requests that the NYSPSC refuse to apply the restriction found in § 78-3 prohibiting the removal of subterranean waters located within the Town because it is unreasonably restrictive in view of existing technology.
+Certain construction processes and/or activities will be needed in the course of constructing the Project within the Town that will make compliance with this local requirement technically impossible.